nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `Parameter`s are the changeable inputs that you can give for a specific part of a command.
 For example, in the portion `i/NAME` of the `addi` command, `NAME` can be replaced with the input that is meaningful to you (e.g, `i/Cookie` or `i/Keychain`).

+### Index

+`Index` refers to the position of an order or item in the list.
+When we say that an `item` is at `Index 2`, it means that the item is currently in the second position on the list.

 [Back to top &#8593;](#welcome-to-trackos-user-guide)